Nuteer/vpc-dr/README.md

 * `npm test` This command will execute the test suite defined in the test/ directory.

+## How to Use this Script.sh

+* `chmod +x script.sh` Permissions: Ensure that the script has execution permissions

+* `./script.sh` Running the Script: Execute the script before you start your CDK deployment process.
+This can be done manually, or as part of a CI/CD pipeline setup.

 ## Building and Running the Docker Image